alex-cartwright1/TastyFwdFactor/README.md

 The app authenticates with the Tastytrade **production** API using OAuth long-lived tokens — no username/password is stored.

-1. Log in to your Tastytrade account and open the **API** section of your account settings (or visit `developer.tastyworks.com`).
+1. Log in to your Tastytrade account and open the **API** section of your account settings (using the web interface).
 2. Create an OAuth application to obtain a **Client Secret**.
-3. Use the OAuth flow to generate a **Refresh Token** for your account.
+3. Create a grant for the OAuth application to obtain a **Refresh Token** for your account, make sure to only give the grant **read** access.

 Both values are entered in the app's sidebar when you launch it.
 They are saved to the OS keyring (or `~/.config/calendar-spread/credentials.json` if no keyring backend is available) and pre-filled on future launches.